 - It imposes constant collaboration and communication with the client rather than a fixed negotiated contract.

-- It’s widely open to amendments, opposed to the classic methodology which imposes a straight-line plan that allows no deflection.
+- It’s wide open to amendments, opposed to the classic methodology which imposes a straight-line plan that allows no deflection.

 Basic Elements of the Agile Project Management: